Joseph-Mutua/advanced_node_project/README.md

 3. Sign the session object with keygrip
 4. Set the Session and signature on our Page instance as cookies

+### Test Factories
+Create two Factories (Helper functions) to generate a resource solelly for use in testing
+- Session Factory
+- User Factory

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.